-- Decrease in overall per capita energy consumption - Decrease reliance on natural gas and oil

-- Increase use of renewable energy (e.g., photovoltaic cells, wind, geothermal) - Incorporate energy- efficient design
+- Decrease in overall per capita energy consumption - Decrease reliance on natural gas and oil - Increase use of renewable energy (e.g., photovoltaic cells, wind, geothermal) - Incorporate energy- efficient design

-Negligible: Energy use would not be affected, or effects would not be measurable.
+Negligible: Energy use would not be affected, or effects would no t be measurable. negligiole: Energy use would not be anected, or enects would no l de measuradio

-Minor: Effects to energy use, such as increase/decrease in overall consumption, would be measurable.
-Moderate: Effects to energy use, such as increase/decrease in overall consumption, would be readily apparent.
-Major: Effects to energy use such as increase/decrease in overall consumption, would be readily apparent.
+- Minor: Effects to energy use, such as increase/decrease in overall consumption, would be measurable. - Moderate: Effects to energy use, such as increase/decrease in overall consumption, would be readily apparent. - Major: Effects to energy use such as increase/decrease in overall consumption, would be readily apparent.